 How to Do Technical SEO for Ecommerce Websites: 12 Tips

-This guide will breakdown technical SEO for ecommerce into a simple list of things you can do to ensure your site is working as hard as it can be to generate traffic and sales.
+This guide will break down technical SEO for e-commerce into a simple list of steps you can take to ensure your site is working as hard as it can to generate traffic and sales.

 What is Technical SEO?

-Consider technical SEO as the basis of your site.
-It doesn’t matter how stunning or interesting your product pages may be if the base isn’t strong, your site’s search results will be a disaster.
-Digging into the impacts, search engines are responsible for 57.8% of all web traffic, so a great SEO strategy with the help of ecommerce marketing services can literally be the difference between success and failure for many companies.
+Technical SEO is the basis of your ecommerce site.
+It doesn’t matter how stunning or interesting your product pages may be if the base isn’t strong; your site’s search results will be a disaster.
+Digging into the impacts, search engines are responsible for 57.8% of all web traffic, so a great technical SEO strategy with the help of ecommerce marketing services can literally be the difference between success and failure for many companies.

 Importance of Technical SEO for Ecommerce Websites

 Different types of websites have different SEO needs and challenges — especially ecommerce sites.
-With hundreds or thousands of product pages, seasonal inventory changes, and continuous competition, staying visible in search results may seem like an uphill battle.
-Technical ecommerce SEO services is how you get on an equal playing field.
+With hundreds or thousands of product pages, seasonal inventory changes, and ongoing competition, staying visible in search results can feel like an uphill battle.
+Technical ecommerce SEO services are how you get on an equal playing field.

 Here’s why it’s essential:

 • Higher Visibility: Optimization ensures pages can easily be found, crawled, and indexed by search engines.
-It’s important because search engines are still one of the leading channels of product discovery, with a large section of online consumers starting their journey at the search engine.
+It’s essential because search engines remain a leading channel for product discovery, with a large share of online consumers starting their journeys at search.

 • Improves User Experience: A quick, responsive, and easy-to-browse site leaves users smiling and lowers bounce rates.
-This is backed up by research showing that three seconds is the time that 83% of users will wait for a website to load, and a whopping 40% of users will abandon a site that takes longer.
+This is backed by research showing that 83% of users will wait 3 seconds for a website to load, and that a whopping 40% will abandon an e-commerce site or any other website that takes longer.

-• Increases Conversion Rate: The better your website performs, the higher is the chance of users making a purchase.
+• Increases Conversion Rate: The better your website performs, the higher the likelihood that users will make a purchase.
 Conversion rates are highest for pages that load within 1-2 seconds.
 Get it right with the help of ecommerce marketing services.

-• Avoids Penalties: Technical SEO can also help prevent issues like duplicate content or broken links that can damage your rankings.
+• Avoids Penalties: Technical SEO for ecommerce can also help prevent issues such as duplicate content or broken links that can harm your ecommerce business rankings.

 12 Tips for Technical SEO for Ecommerce